Choose another writer in this calendar:

 Coleridge, Novalis, and Lamartine, whom he saw representing the

-conservative order.
-When he moved to Berlin, he planned to establish
+On moving to Berlin, Brandes planned to establish

 never feel at home in the German language.
 Frustrated, he said in a